dgovorov7/gameAi-pa4/README.md

 ### Training DTbot

-Needs a lot of work: much of is currently in trainingPlayground.ipynb
+Needs a lot of work, much of is currently in trainingPlayground.ipynb

+The training works by first generating a dataset of games, logging every observation, action, and reward for each game state.
+This dataset is then feed into huggingface's trainer library which trains the decision transfomer.
+The current model uses a dataset of 1000 games of a random bot vs a rush bot.
+The current preformance of the bot is very poor, but it hopfully can be improved by using a better dataset (possibly using someones ENN implementation) as by nature transformers are an imitation learning algorithm.

-[wandb run](https://wandb.ai/dgovorov7/VectorRTS-transformer/runs/iynzvft8?workspace=user-dgovorov7) as states before huggingface's transformer trainer library is not made with reinforcement learning in mind so getting an evaluation during training is tricky
+[wandb run](https://wandb.ai/dgovorov7/VectorRTS-transformer/runs/iynzvft8?workspace=user-dgovorov7) as stated before huggingface's transformer trainer library is not made with reinforcement learning in mind so getting an evaluation during training is tricky